 Washi (Tanuki models)

-These models are water-permeable, can be worn in water and dry very quickly.
+These models are water-permeable, can be worn together with the Washi insole in water and dry very quickly.
 You therefore don't need to treat them.
 Simply slip them on and off you go!

 Wildlings are not suitable for machine washing.
 When the shoes are dirty, let them dry and then knock off the dirt, brush carefully and/or clean them with a damp cloth.